-Divine Encounter: Rembrandt's Abraham and the Angels is organized by Joanna Sheers Seidenstein, Anne L. Poulet Curatorial Fellow.
-The exhibition is accompanied by a scholarly catalogue published in association with D Giles Limited and by a variety of educational programs.
+Divine Encounter: Rembrandt's Abraham and the Angels was organized by Joanna Sheers Seidenstein, Anne L. Poulet Curatorial Fellow.
+The exhibition was accompanied by a scholarly catalogue published in association with D Giles Limited and by a variety of educational programs.

-Major funding for the exhibition is provided by the Isabel and Alfred Bader Fund, a Bader Philanthropy; the David Berg Foundation; and The Andrew W. Mellon Foundation.
-Additional support is generously provided by Otto Naumann Ltd., the Embassy of the Kingdom of the Netherlands, and the Netherland-America Foundation.
+Major funding for the exhibition was provided by the Isabel and Alfred Bader Fund, a Bader Philanthropy; the David Berg Foundation; and The Andrew W. Mellon Foundation.
+Additional support was generously provided by Otto Naumann Ltd., the Embassy of the Kingdom of the Netherlands, and the Netherland-America Foundation.